sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 }
 ```

 Here we have two relations of the same type.
-By default, their association would conflict because internally type names are used to specify relations.
+By default, their association would conflict because internally, type names are used to specify relations.
 We use the `@relation` to add a custom name to the relation. `@relation` can be added to any relationship, even if it's a duplicate type relationship.
 It exists to be explicit, and to change the default parameters of the relation.